Alphaalimamy/python/docs/python/06 Functions.md

 # have local variables with the same name.

 def main():
-    # Call the texas function.
+    # Call mambolo function.
-    texas()
+    mambolo()
-    # Call the california function.
+    # Call mayakie function.
-    california()
+    mayakie()

-# Definition of the texas function.
+# Definition of the mambolo function.
 It creates
 # a local variable named birds.
 def mambolo():
     birds = 5000
     print('Mambolo has', birds, 'birds.')

-# Definition of the california function.
+# Definition of the mayakie function.
 It also
 # creates a local variable named birds.
 def mayakie():
     birds = 8000